6SicNick6/Virtual-Infrastructure/docs/ad-design.md

-# Active Directory Design – Phase 2
+# Active Directory Design

 ## Overview

-This document describes the deployment of Active Directory Domain Services (AD DS) in Phase 2 of the VMware Virtual Infrastructure Lab.
-This phase introduces centralized identity and authentication while preserving the Phase 1 baseline.
+This document describes the deployment of Active Directory Domain Services (AD DS) of the VMware Virtual Infrastructure Lab.

 ## Domain Design